Fryingpannn/Fryingpannn/README.md

 ### Hi there 👋

 ⚡ Work experience: <br>
-- **Software Engineer** at PearAI.
+- Software Engineer and Cofounder at PearAI.
-- **Software Engineer** at Coinbase.
+- Software Engineer at Coinbase.
-- **Software Engineer** at Tesla Autopilot.
+- Software Engineer at Tesla Autopilot.
-- **Software Engineer intern at Meta** - Full-stack development on the Release Engineering team.
+- Software Engineer intern at Meta
-- **Software Engineer intern at Coinbase** - Full-stack development on the BlocSecurity Platform team.
+- Software Engineer intern at Coinbase
-- **Software Engineer intern at Cisco Systems** - Front-end development on the Customer Experience team.
+- Software Engineer intern at Cisco Systems
-- **Software Developer intern at Genetec** - Full-stack development on the Clearance team.
+- Software Developer intern at Genetec
-- **Teaching Assistant at Concordia University** - Object-Oriented Programming II (Java).
+- CS Teaching Assistant at Concordia University

 🌱 Interests:
 - Building products.